betaflight/betaflight/docs/Battery.md

 Enable the `VBAT` feature.

-Configure min/max cell voltages using the following CLI commands:
+Configure min/max cell voltages using the following CLI setting:

 `vbat_scale` - adjust this to match battery voltage to reported value.